aTrotier/EDUC_GT_MATLAB/README.md

 - prototyping: how to develop a new reconstruction and associate it with an existing or developing sequence.
 - deployment: how to deploy a sequence and reconstruction on several sites for a clinical study

-The Gadgetron also offers software flexibility (choice of language used) and hardware flexibility (choice of reconstruction hardware: from simple PC to Cloud).
-Specific aera of research impose constraints on reconstruction time or latency.
-Typically deployment on clinical sites or interventional imaging are two scenarios where the use of C ++ will be preferable.
-For most of the other thematics, languages such as Python or Matlab are more accessible and particularly adapted to research computing problems (ex: matrix calculation, linear algebra).
-On one side, Python is quite popular in image processing (itk, vtk) and in machine learing (keras, tensor flow).
-On the other side, Matlab remains the envirronment of choice for rapid prototyping in signal and image processing.
+For many, Matlab remains the environment of choice for rapid prototyping in signal and image processing.
 This session will target such needs.

+Basic knowledge of Matlab is expected for this session.
+Advanced Matlab programming such as packaging and nested functions is not mandatory and can be easily understood on-the-fly.
+Gadgetron-Matlab uses both, and we hope this session will demystify these notions for those not familiar with them.

 ## Installation